American linguist Noam Chomsky once said, “if we don’t believe in freedom of expression for people we despise, we don’t believe in it at all.”

 Phew – at least it didn’t make you gain weight!

-A recent post on the Starts at 60 Book Club of a woman reading Valley of the Dolls, by Jacquelene Sussan reminded me of the fuss this book generated, dealing as it did with sex, addiction and female ambition.
-Worse still the bad girls didn’t “get their commuppence”, they prospered.
-(Incidentally, I found a wonderful essay/review of this book by Julie Burchill which you may enjoy click here)
+A post on the Starts at 60 Book Club of a woman reading Valley of the Dolls, by Jacqueline Sussan reminded me of the fuss this book generated, dealing as it did with sex, addiction and female ambition.
+Worse still the bad girls didn’t “get their comeuppance,” they prospered.

-Mary McCarthy’s controversial book, The Group was banned in Australia in 1963 as an “offense to public morals”.
+Mary McCarthy’s controversial book, The Group was banned in Australia in 1963 as an “offence to public morals.”
 When the book was finally available to the public, the numbers of the most controversial pages were common knowledge.
 My mother was the book buyer for a department store and although a copy was displayed, to purchase it, you had to ask at the counter.
-Why?
-So many people picked up the book only to read “the dirty bits”, that’s where the book automatically opened.
+So many people picked up the book only to read “the dirty bits,” and that’s where the book automatically opened.
 If you were buying you received a new copy.

 So let’s talk.